solana-labs/solana/book/src/cluster/ledger-replication.md

    archiver do extra wasted work.
 For many of the operations there are a number of options

-   depending on how paranoid a archiver is:
+   depending on how paranoid an archiver is:

    * \(a\) archiver can ask a validator
    * \(b\) archiver can ask multiple validators